Chrysidoidea/react-testing-app/README.md

 - User registration and sign-in functionality, with the ability to add items to a basket and proceed to a pseudo checkout
 - Smooth animations for an engaging user experience

+### Libraries & Technologies Used
+- Firebase
+- Framer-motion
+- React-lazy-load-image-component
+- React-router-dom
+- React-redux, Redux-logger
+- Redux-persist
+- Styled-components
+- Dotenv
+- Stripe-js
+- Toolkit

 Explore this repository to see the inner workings of [react-testing-app] and feel free to provide feedback or suggestions for improvement.
-Happy coding!
+Happy hacking!